bslatyer/proxmox-vgpu/README.md

 >
 >> **PLEASE READ THIS**
 >>
 >> Starting from 17.0, all Pascal (and older) GPUs are **not officially supported** anymore.
-If you still want to use them, either stay on the LTS 16.x branch, or patch the driver with the relevant patch.
+If you still want to use them, stay on the LTS 16.x branch.
+>>
+>> There are ways to use the 17.x driver too, but in that case you have to patch the driver even with a "supported" GPU, and go through some extra steps like copying the old vgpuConfig.xml.
+I might explain this in the future.
 >
 > If you have a vgpu supported gpu from [this list](https://docs.nvidia.com/grid/gpus-supported-by-vgpu.html), patching is not necessary, and you can skip this step.
 > You can simply install the driver package like this:
 >
 > ⚠️
 > ```bash
-> chmod +x NVIDIA-Linux-x86_64-550.54.16-vgpu-kvm.run
+> chmod +x NVIDIA-Linux-x86_64-550.90.05-vgpu-kvm.run
-> ./NVIDIA-Linux-x86_64-550.54.16-vgpu-kvm.run --dkms -m=kernel
+> ./NVIDIA-Linux-x86_64-550.90.05-vgpu-kvm.run --dkms -m=kernel
 > ```
 >
 > To finish the installation, reboot the system